 Once you get through that first day, it is really important to keep things super tight for the following month.
 This month is another vulnerable time for your new hire.
 At least 24% of new hires will leave their position within the first 30 days.
 This comes down exclusively to the experience that they’re being provided.
 It is vital to make training explicit and to make the goals being set absolutely crystal clear.
 Also, involve the new hire in setting some of those goals, making sure they are well resourced and supported to achieve them.

 Once you get through that first month you’re into the six-month hike.
 Again, it is vital to set some longer-term goals.
 Outline what is expected so your new hire understands what those goals are.
 Also, as they make progress towards those goals, give them clear reasons to celebrate.
 It’s a positive thing to make sure your employee feels not only welcome but competent as well.
 Because that will build their confidence.
 So make sure that you’re setting clear goals and then celebrating when those goals are achieved.

 Finally, after getting your new hires through the first full year, celebrate that first year.
 Did you know that companies who commit to an extended onboarding experience accelerate new hire proficiency by 34%?
 Most onboarding systems tend to finish up around the eight-month mark, yet it usually takes a full 12 months for a new hire to be proficient and confident.
 So make sure that you’re checking in regularly, that you’re celebrating the wins, and that you’re continuing to support your new hire towards effective autonomy.

 New employees always feel better when you’re checking in with them.
-Make sure that they feel good, and they’re making friends.
+Make sure that they feel good, and that they’re making friends.
 Work towards their confidence growing and becoming part of the team.
-Putting in comprehensive onboarding processes will lay the groundwork to expanding your team and growing your business.
+Putting in comprehensive onboarding processes will lay the groundwork for expanding your team and growing your business.